rippleFCL/meshmon/README.md

 ### Key Benefits

 - **Secure**: Ed25519 cryptographic signing ensures data authenticity
-- **Distributed**: No single point of failure - nodes monitor each other
+- **Mesh Architecture**: No single point of failure - nodes monitor each other
-- **Flexible**: Support for local and remote GitHub-based configurations
+- **Flexible**: Support for local and remote Git-based configurations

 ## How It Works

-1. **Node Initialization**: Each node loads its configuration and generates/loads cryptographic keys
+1. **Node Initialisation**: Each node loads its configuration and generates/loads cryptographic keys
 2. **Network Joining**: Nodes join one or more monitoring networks based on configuration
 3. **Mutual Monitoring**: Nodes exchange signed health and status information with peers
 4. **Verification**: All data is cryptographically verified to ensure authenticity